Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 How to get to Alyeska Resort

-The nearest airport is Ted Stevens Anchorage International Airport (ANC), approximately 65km north of Alyeska - around an hour's drive via the Seward Highway.
-For UK travellers, the most common routing is via Seattle, with onward flights to Anchorage taking about three and a half hours.
-The drive from the airport to Girdwood follows the Turnagain Arm fjord and is one of the most scenic airport transfers in skiing - keep your eyes open for Dall sheep on the cliffs and beluga whales in the water.
+The nearest airport is Ted Stevens Anchorage International Airport (ANC), about 65km north of Alyeska, around an hour's drive away on the Seward Highway.
+Connections to Anchorage usually route through a US hub such as Seattle, with the final leg up taking about three and a half hours.
+The drive from the airport down to Girdwood is a memorable start to the trip in itself, tracing the Turnagain Arm with mountains rising on one side and the sea on the other, so keep an eye out for Dall sheep on the cliffs and beluga whales offshore.

-WeSki provides car rentals from the airport as well as private transfers to Alyeska Resort.
-Add them to your Alyeska Resort ski holiday package for seamless door-to-door travel.
+WeSki provides car rental from the airport as well as private transfers to Alyeska Resort.
+Add one to your Alyeska Resort ski holiday package for seamless door-to-door travel.

 Alyeska Resort FAQs